 When installing a floor, patio, or driveway, many people would love to have the unique colors and warm textures of natural stone.
 Slate, tile, brick, and even marble are some of the hottest materials on the market due to their sophisticated look and irreplaceable charm.
 However, any kind of natural stone comes at a heavy cost.
 Since they're rare, difficult to manufacture, and harder to work with, they are never cheap.
 Therefore many people invest in cement: it's easy, inexpensive, and effective.
 But recently homeowners have been able to find the best of both worlds: imitation natural stone.
 Whether inside or out, decorative concrete offers the look of natural stone without the price tag.

 This has become the most common form of decorative concrete today.
 Since wooden decks and porches are actually becoming a thing of the past, natural stone patios is the newest wave in exterior design.
-But it costs money.
+But it costs.
 Therefore, stamping allows cement to take on the look of any natural product.
 During production, certain dyes are mixed into the product to create the right look.
 Then it's laid like regular cement.
 Before it dries, a unique pattern is gently tamped into the wet material.
 So when it dries, it may look like brick pavers, but without all the work, maintenance, or expense.

 Decorative Concrete Resurfacing